blindnet-io/product-management/refs/schemas/protocols/RFC-PRMP.md

 ### Callback Mechanism

 Systems MUST implement, internally, a callback mechanism, with a message queue to account for asynchronous nature of the Protocol.

+### Using blockchain or hashgraph

+Having in mind the multitude of risks associated with exchange of PRIV concepts across Systems (involving possible attacks), there is a clear case for implementing PRMP on top of an existing distributed ledger with its own safety mechanisms.

 ## Safety Considerations